kinners00/bolt-sandbox/docs/1_intro_to_bolt.md

 If you've never used bolt before, the easiest way to get started is with a Bolt project.
 Bolt projects allow you to keep/organise your Bolt automation in a single space.

-You'll use the bolt_sandbox project in the coming labs to up and running.
+You'll use the bolt_sandbox project in the coming labs to get up and running with Bolt.

 ## Download Bolt and Sandbox Project